It seems like we’ve entered the era of ADHD epidemics.

 - Getting bored after just a few minutes of doing something

 Adults suffering from ADHD would usually have trouble getting organized and controlling their behavior.
-An adult person with an attention disorder is usually impulse, easily distracted, restless and has trouble starting tasks and learning.
+An adult person with an attention disorder is usually impulsive, easily distracted, restless and has trouble starting tasks and learning.

 Also, it’s important to point out that adults are more likely to have attention deficit disorder (ADD), which is very similar to ADHD but without the hyperactivity factor.

-In the last 60 years, ADHD and ADD patients have been treated with psychostimulant medications such as Adderall, which is very similar to methamphetamine.
+In the last 60 years, ADHD and ADD patients have been treated with psycho-stimulant medications such as Adderall, which is very similar to methamphetamine.

-As I’ve said many times before, we seriously still need a lot of research on medical benefits of marijuana.
+As I’ve said many times before, we seriously still need a lot of research on the medical benefits of marijuana.
 And when it comes to ADHD we need even more, since there are almost none covering this issue in vitro.

 What this study concluded was very logical: